About That Photo of Justin Trudeau and Donald Trump

 A photo editor spends much of their day looking at pictures, mostly from wire agencies.
 We're hunting for the best images to illustrate the news or feature, and the ones that make news on their own.
 This image falls in the latter category, specifically because it was taken out of context.

 When a picture is ripped and shared—an unquantifiable occurrence today, and which is the case here—there is breathing room for the audience to read too little, or too much, into the reality of the moment.
-If not done carefully, doing so can ignite an alternative narrative that consumes the original meaning and spread like wildfire.
+If not done carefully, doing so can ignite an alternative narrative that consumes the original meaning and spreads like wildfire.

 Ordinarily, a photo like this wouldn’t have made the rounds.
 If it were Trudeau and Barack Obama, perhaps one of them looking into each others’ eyes or hamming for the cameras might have gone over better.
 But these aren’t ordinary times.
 We live in a new normal of misinformation sharing, one where falsities are pushed as truths by the highest levels of power.
 And so people are grasping for images that either back up their preexisting notions or turn the mainstream narrative on its head, and then sharing with their followers to further the reach.